What are the latest funding news in the generative AI market? (June 2026)

 Why did they raise?

-market map chart top companies startups generative AI market
+Market map chart showing top companies and startups in the generative AI market

 When was it?